 AI and machine learning are enabling more precise personalization.
 These technologies allow personalization at scale by processing the collected data, analyzing audience behavior patterns, and generating insights at speeds and volumes previously unknown.
 Advanced machine learning and deep learning systems are able to make predictions and decisions that take personalization to a much higher level.
 These systems are constantly evolving and adapting as customer profiles and the nature of their interactions change.

 AI-driven technology can use image recognition and natural language processing to analyze scenes in pre-recorded content, such as Channel 4’s Contextual Moments initiative in the UK.
-This technology produces a list of ‘positive moments’ that can then be matched to a brand for advertising purposes.
+This technology produces a list of ‘positive moments’ that can be matched to a brand for advertising purposes.
 These ads can then be fitted for specific viewing audiences.

 Loyalty and Unified Experiences

 Obtaining viewer loyalty is based on many factors, and, of those, a sense of trust is key.
-According to Gartner, the determining factor in gaining customer loyalty is not how they view a particular product or service, but instead “the level of trust they have in the organization as a whole and their likely intent to remain loyal.”
+According to Gartner, the determining factor in gaining customer loyalty is not how they view a particular product or service but “the level of trust they have in the organization as a whole and their likely intent to remain loyal.”
 Gartner also predicts that “by 2020, more than 40 percent of all data analytics projects will relate to an aspect of customer experience.”

 Monetization through Personalization

-There are three main reasons for the growing popularity of digital advertising and why it is being seen as a relevant model for television: advertisers can really target the viewers ― people only see the ads that are relevant to them; ad buyers only pay for measurable and targeted impressions; and the entire value chain is completely automated.
+There are three main reasons for the growing popularity of digital advertising and why it is being seen as a relevant model for television: advertisers can really target the viewers ― people only see the ads that are relevant to them; ad buyers only pay for measurable and targeted impressions, and the entire value chain is completely automated.

 Targeted advertising is part of a holistic approach that knows the viewer well and is able to personalize the experience from the moment the viewer signs in throughout the viewing experience, including the ads shown to them.